elliottcandrew/master-site/posts/research/website-dev.md

 title: Website development
 date: 2020-03-15T00:00:00.000Z
 summary: Future reference for site builds
-# thumb: san720.gif
 tags:
   - site
   - development
   - utilities
   - process log
 ---
 A rolling log of updates, changes and improvements made to this site as they happen.